Table of Contents

 Basically, this thing can "do it all", although I think many would benefit from adding some adjustable dumbbells from our guide.
 As far as most potential buyers would be concerned, the Tonal Smart Home Gym will fit just about any need, and that's what seems to be the whole point.
 This is what I consider to be the future of fitness, and I expect many more similar products to come out in the near future.
 There are a lot of current factors that point toward this, and that's why I just had to review it.
 Technology is meant to fix the obvious problems we experience in our lives, and Tonal has taken the risk of trying to fill the niche in which it currently abides.

 As products similar to this progress, alongside the Tonal itself, I expect to see cheaper and more versatile options meant to fill further niches.
 I'm personally blown away by this first model and the holistic approach it takes toward home gym simplification.
-Providing a compact solution to the often complicated and over-sized garage/home gym equipment options is the natural evolution of the home fitness market, and I personally applaud Tonal on their first attempt.
+Providing a compact solution to the often complicated and oversized garage or budget home gym equipment options is the natural evolution of the home fitness market, and I personally applaud Tonal on their first attempt.

 As far as the first models go, especially as revolutionary as this one is, there are always going to be suggestions and personal pet peeves on my end.
 Tonal has done a good job of making a compact, versatile piece of equipment, but it isn't perfect by any means.